raul-izquierdo/english/sources/vocabulary/By Topic/Crime and Punishments.md

 un policía = a police officer

 vigilancia = surveillance
+    = to be watched
     ?
-La policía está bajo vigilancia por el FBI : `The police are under surveillance by the FBI` detener = to arrest sospechoso = suspect
+La policía está bajo vigilancia por el FBI : `The police are under surveillance by the FBI`- `The police are being watched by the FBI` detener = to arrest sospechoso = suspect